-4.3 Consultation
+5.3 Consultation

-- 4.3.1 EDC's conservation officer attended the Town Council meeting on the evening of 21 February 2018 to provide an introduction to the conservation area appraisal and management proposals process. - 4.3.2 EDC conservation officer held a management proposals workshop on the evening of the 24 September 2018 with Appleby Town Council, Appleby Archaeology Group, the Cumberland and Westmorland Society, and the Appleby HAZ Programme Officer in attendance. - 4.3.3 A Public Consultation will be held during the dates of Monday11 October and Sunday 28 November 2021.
+- 5.3.1 EDC's conservation officer attended the Town Council meeting on the evening of 21 February 2018 to provide an introduction to the conservation area appraisal and management proposals process. - 5.3.2 EDC conservation officer held a management proposals workshop on the evening of the 24 September 2018 with Appleby Town Council, Appleby Archaeology Group, the Cumberland and Westmorland Society, and the Appleby HAZ Programme Officer in attendance. - 5.3.3 A Public Consultation was held during the dates of Monday11 October and Sunday 28 November 2021.
+A consultation reporthas been prepared separate to this document.

-4.4 Conservation Area Boundary Review
+5.4 Conservation Area Boundary Review

-- 4.4.1 The local planning authority has a statutory duty to review the character and boundaries of its conservation areas.
-As part of this appraisal and management plan, one extension is proposed to the existing conservation area boundary, as shown in figure 60. - 4.4.2 Clifford Street, Bellevue Road and Pembroke Street are located in the north-east area of the town and form a series of parallel roads between Garth Heads Road and the railway line.
+- 5.4.1 The local planning authority has a statutory duty to review the character and boundaries of its conservation areas.
+As part of this appraisal and management plan, one extension is proposed to the existing conservation area boundary including Clifford Street, Bellevue Road and Pembroke Street, as shown in figure 60. - 5.4.2 Clifford Street, Bellevue Road and Pembroke Street are located in the north-east area of the town and form a series of parallel roads between Garth Heads Road and the railway line.
 They were developed by the Appleby Cooperative Benefit Building Society between 1871 and 1897 to a homogenous design which the streets largely retain today.
 The buildings and streets provide evidence of a period of development in the town as a result of the establishment of the railway and station and are reflective of the Victorian character.
-From the historic core of the town, the street grid is visible from Chapel Street, the Church of St Lawrence and Appleby cricket ground. - 4.4.3 It is proposed to amend the boundary of the conservation area to include these streets in an attempt to recognise their contribution to the development of the town and to preserve the remaining traditional Victorian features evident on buildings.
+From the historic core of the town, the street grid is visible from Chapel Street, the Church of St Lawrence and Appleby cricket ground. - 5.4.3 It is proposed to amend the boundary of the conservation area to include these streets in an attempt to recognise their contribution to the historic development of the town and to preserve the remaining traditional Victorian features evident on buildings.